kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-40-incompatible-istio-sidecar-version.md

 ## Symptom

-You upgraded Kyma Istio Oprator, and mesh connectivity is broken.
+You upgraded Kyma Istio Operator, and mesh connectivity is broken.

 ## Cause